 LDAP Authentication and Authorization

-There are 3 common ways to configure LDAP authentication on Linux:
+There are three common ways to configure LDAP authentication on Linux: you can use

 cumulus@switch:~$ sudo apt-get install libnss-ldapd libpam-ldapd ldap-utils nslcd

-After the install is complete, the name service LDAP caching daemon
+After the installation is complete, the name service caching daemon (

-secondary information source for passwd, group, and shadow.
-The
+/etc/nsswitch.conf file, as is the secondary information source for passwd, group, and shadow.
+The local files (

 passwd: compat ldap group: compat ldap shadow: compat ldap